Northwest Nazarene University: History

 Eugene Emerson organized a combination grade school and Bible school in 1913 as Idaho Holiness School.
 It was renamed twice in 1916, first to Northwest Holiness College and then to Northwest Nazarene College, and then became a liberal arts college in 1917 with degree-granting authority from the Idaho state Board of Education.
 While the college's first president, elected in 1916, was H. Orton Wiley of Pasadena University, Fred J. Shields filled in as acting president before leaving for the Eastern Nazarene College in 1919, while Wiley finished his graduate work.

 Under Russell V. DeLong, Northwest Nazarene College (NNC) received educational accreditation as a two-year school in 1931 and as a four-year school in 1937, making it the first accredited college affiliated with the Church of the Nazarene.
-Under Presidents John E. Riley and Kenneth H. Pearsall in the 1960s and 1970s, master's degree programs were added.
+Master's degree programs were added in the 1960s and 1970s.
 It was renamed Northwest Nazarene University (NNU) in 1999.

 Northwest Nazarene University was granted an exception to Title IX in 2014 which allows it to legally discriminate against LGBT students for religious reasons.

 Affiliations

-As one of eight U.S. liberal arts colleges affiliated with the Church of the Nazarene, the college receives financial backing from the Nazarene churches on its region; part of each church budget is paid into a fund for its regional school.
+As one of eight U.S. liberal arts colleges affiliated with the Church of the Nazarene, the college receives financial backing from the Nazarene churches in its region.
 Each college is also bound by a gentlemen's agreement not to actively recruit outside its respective educational region.

-NNU is the church's college for the Northwest Region of the United States, which comprises the Alaska, Washington Pacific, Oregon Pacific, Northwest, Intermountain, Rocky Mountain, and Colorado districts, which include Washington, Oregon, Idaho, Montana, Wyoming, Colorado, Alaska, and parts of Nevada and Utah.
-NNU is also a member of the Council for Christian Colleges and Universities (CCCU).
-NNU has been accredited by the Northwest Commission on Colleges and Universities (NWCCU) since 1930, making it the first Nazarene school to achieve an accredited status.
+NNU is a member of the Council for Christian Colleges and Universities (CCCU).
+NNU has been accredited by the Northwest Commission on Colleges and Universities (NWCCU) since 1930.

 Academics

 Northwest Nazarene University has two colleges: the College of Arts and Sciences and the College of Adult and Graduate Studies.
 NNU offers over 60 baccalaureate degree programs, 11 master's degree programs, a Ph.D. degree program, and a Doctor of Psychology (Psy.D.) in clinical psychology.
-In addition to its 90 acre campus in Nampa, ID, the university offers extensive online degree programs and has branch campuses in Boise, Twin Falls, and Idaho Falls.
+In addition to its 90 acre campus in Nampa, the university offers extensive online degree programs and has branch campuses in Boise, Twin Falls, and Idaho Falls.

-Founded in 1913, the university now serves over 1300 undergraduate and 700 graduate students, more than 6000 online and continuing education students, and high school concurrent credit students.
-NNU is accredited by the Northwest Commission on Colleges and Universities.